alexandreBoy/seatizen-to-zenodo-example/README.md

     - Jacques classification
     - Deletion of folders BEFORE/AFTER/USELESS
     - Creation of zipped files of folders located in each session
-    - Creation of metadata_image.csv and metadata_image_stats.csv
+    - Creation of metadata_image.csv and metadata_image_stats.txt

     ii. (ftp queue) Create data previews: <br>